* Private Negotiated Sale *

 Most people that follow these cars will know that the M491 Supersport has seen record prices over the last year or so, even fetching more money than the 930 Turbo – here’s a couple of auction results:

-Remember, here at Trade Classics we only consign fresh-to-market examples, so this is your new opportunity to grab a UK RHD M491 in the best colour combination at sensible money.
+This is your new opportunity to grab a UK RHD M491 in the best colour combination at sensible money.